[{:function <string>

 All REPLs can now implement a new protocol in order to get source

 mapping support for "free".
-In the case of an :exception
+In the case of an :exception result from

-evaluation the REPL infrastructure will invoke -parse-stacktrace
+evaluation the REPL infrastructure will invoke -parse-stacktrace if

-the REPL evaluation environment satisfies cljs.repl/IParseStacktrace
+the REPL evaluation environment satisfies cljs.repl/IParseStacktrace.

 The REPL evaluation environment will receive the original JavaScript